-Notes: Assumption factors based on discussions with Santa Cruz METRO staff and the FY 2014 Final Budget
+Notes: Assumption factors based on discussions with Santa Cruz METRO staff and the FY 2014 Final Budget.
+Assumptions updated in April 2014.

 In addition to the assumptions listed above, costs associated with the hiring of a new General Manager, Security and Risk Manager or related positions are not included as part of this financial plan.